HirokiNariyoshi/jp_llm_nmt-token-optimizer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-A tool to reduce LLM token usage for Japanese queries by ~65% through neural machine translation.
+A small experiment in reducing LLM token costs for Japanese text.
+Translates Japanese prompts to English before sending them to the LLM, which can save around 65% on tokens.

-Available as both a Python library and REST API.
+Built this to learn more about neural machine translation and LLM optimization.

 ## How It Works